magnostherobot/medical-backend/Report/report.md

 After groups were eventually allocated for this group project, the team met up quickly to discuss the **Scrum** method of doing work, and figure out how roles should be shared amongst the team members.
+  Team Structure and Role assignment
+  -Supervisor ->    Adam
+  -Scrum Master ->  Tom
+  -Product Owner -> Calum
+  -Developer ->     Hafeez
+  -Developer ->     Josh
+  -Developer ->     Johannes

 It was initially decided that Tom would be the "Scrum Master", and Calum would be the "Product Owner", and that the roles would be rotated around other group members, approximately bi-weekly.
 A quick brainstorming session was then had to interpret our specification and quickly fill in the User Epic stories, along with some more decomposed stories and requirements.
 As the specification requires, the following is a list of the stories the group came up with.

-- User Epic stories
+- User Epic stories  ------- (Continuous)
-    - Create a "plug and play" module, providing backend functionality to the clients requirements.
+    - Create a "plug and play" module, providing backend functionality to the clients requirements.  ------- (Continuous)
-    - Conform to a year-wide protocol specification to ensure inter-operability.
+    - Conform to a year-wide protocol specification to ensure inter-operability.  ------- (Continuous)
-    - Support the notion of 'Projects', 'Users' with specialisations such as Admin, 'Conversion to Standard File Formats'.
+    - Support the notion of 'Projects', 'Users' with specialisations such as Admin, 'Conversion to Standard File Formats'.  ------- (Continuous)
     - Be Complete by 23rd April 2018.
-- Design
-    - Design Test Interface
-        - Separation of Machine Learning tests & HCI tests.
-        - Plan what mocks of other groups are required to ensure usability.
-    - Design Server
-        - Stubs for conforming to protocol
-        - Structure and Core Packages
-        - Language(s)? we will use & why.
-    - Design Database
-        - Which database will we use?
-        - Schema
-        - ER Diagram
-- Database Implementation
-    - Interface/Linking with the root to the file system.
-    - Notion of Secure Access for the database.
-    - Dealing with various filetypes - Conversion / Standardisation for storage.
-    - Standard procedures for fetching.
-    - Deal with Storing Image Data (+ other binary formats?) / JSON.
-    - Deal with storing plain text + tabular data.
-    - Create Database from schema
-- Server Implementation
-    - Setup initial HelloWorld Sever to ensure correct installation & dependencies.
-    - Create Strong/Reliable link between server functions and underlying filesystem for database.
-    - Create Strong/Reliable link between server functions and the database.
-    - Create pre-processing functions to standardise Data passed in. (images->png & plaintext->csv/json)
-    - Deal with responses to a client
-        - Involving continuous file transfer (For example, whilst panning Large Pathology photos.)
-        - Involving 'simple' file transfer (getting whole file at once for csv etc.)
-        - Involving file uploads All at once.
-        - Involving file uploads in chunks for files above 8Mb.
-    - Create Node "router" to capture all required URLs and forward to functions to handle based on protocol.
-    - Create Basic error response functions which can be called from anywhere to deal with any potential problems and safely respond to client.
-- Server Testing
-    - Create methods to test logic of JS/TS which can be re-run on each commit
-        - From Backend's perspective
-        - From HCI's perspective
-- Database Testing
-    - Carrying out Optimisations/Streamlining
-    - Profiling of performance of UnCommon Actions (delete)
-    - Profiling of performance of common actions (file creation/file reads)
-    - Accuracy of file retrieval
-- TestInterface Implementation
-    - Create HTML5/JS to retrieve NON image data and display
-    - Create HTML5/JS to retrieve image (or section of) data and display
-    - Create HTML5/JS to begin an ML session on some data and retrieve results.
-    - Create HTML5/JS to check a user/group information
-    - Create HTML5/JS to upload various filetypes and ensure they convert to universal format.
-    - Create HTML5/JS to action a login
-- Extension Implementation
-    - Develop a Caching function for frequently accessed files, or anticipate UUIDs next to be accessed for increased performance.
-    - Upgrade all HTTP interactions to HTTPS
-    - Add support for Lecia file conversion (heavily licenced)

-    - Need to upload the pictures of our scrum board to the repository/report!
+- Design  ------- (2-3 Weeks)
+    - Design Test Interface ------- (3 Days)
+        - Separation of Machine Learning tests & HCI tests.  ------- (1 Day)
+        - Plan what mocks of other groups are required to ensure usability.  ------- (2 Days)
+    - Design Server  ------- (1 week)
+        - Stubs for conforming to protocol  ------- (1 Day)
+        - Structure and Core Packages  ------- (5 Days)
+        - Language(s)? we will use & why.  ------- (1 Day)
+    - Design Database  ------- (1 week)
+        - Which database will we use?  ------- (1 Day)
+        - Schema  ------- (2 Days)
+        - ER Diagram  ------- (5 Days)
+- Implementation   ------- (Continuous)
+    - Database Implementation ------- (~3 Weeks)
+        - Interface/Linking with the root to the file system.  ------- (3 Days)
+        - Notion of Secure Access for the database. ------- (1 Week)
+        - Dealing with various filetypes - Conversion / Standardisation for storage. ------- (2 Days)
+        - Standard procedures for fetching. ------- (2 Days)
+        - Deal with Storing Image Data (+ other binary formats?) / JSON. ------- (5 Days)
+        - Deal with storing plain text + tabular data. ------- (5 Days)
+        - Create Database from schema  ------- (3 Days)
+    - Server Implementation ------- (~1.5 Months)
+        - Setup initial HelloWorld Sever to ensure correct installation & dependencies. ------- (1 Day)
+        - Create Strong/Reliable link between server functions and underlying filesystem for database. ------- (1 Weeks)
+        - Create Strong/Reliable link between server functions and the database. ------- (5 Days)
+        - Create pre-processing functions to standardise Data passed in. (images->png & plaintext->csv/json) ------- (1 Week)
+        - Deal with responses to a client ------- (4 Weeks)
+            - Involving continuous file transfer (For example, whilst panning Large Pathology photos.) ------- (1 Week)
+            - Involving 'simple' file transfer (getting whole file at once for csv etc.) ------- (1 Week)
+            - Involving file uploads All at once. ------- (1 Week)
+            - Involving file uploads in chunks for files above 8Mb. ------- (1 Week)
+        - Create Node "router" to capture all required URLs and forward to functions to handle based on protocol. ------- (1 Day)
+        - Create Basic error response functions which can be called from anywhere to deal with any potential problems and safely respond to client. ------- (2 Days)
+- Testing  ------- (2 Weeks)
+    - Server Testing ------- (2 Weeks)
+        - Create methods to test logic of JS/TS which can be re-run on each commit ------- (2 Weeks)
+            - From Backend's perspective ------- (1 Week)
+            - From HCI's perspective ------- (1 Weeks)
+    - Database Testing ------- (2 Weeks)
+        - Carrying out Optimisations/Streamlining ------- (5 Days)
+        - Profiling of performance of UnCommon Actions (delete) ------- (4 Days)
+        - Profiling of performance of common actions (file creation/file reads) ------- (4 Days)
+        - Accuracy of file retrieval ------- (1 Day)
+    - TestInterface Implementation ------- (2 Weeks)
+        - Create HTML5/JS to retrieve NON image data and display ------- (1 Day)
+        - Create HTML5/JS to retrieve image (or section of) data and display ------- (1 Day)
+        - Create HTML5/JS to begin an ML session on some data and retrieve results. ------- (1 Day)
+        - Create HTML5/JS to check a user/group information ------- (1 Day)
+        - Create HTML5/JS to upload various filetypes and ensure they convert to universal format. ------- (1 Day)
+        - Create HTML5/JS to action a login ------- (1 Day)
+- Extension Implementation ------- (~3 Weeks)
+    - Develop a Caching function for frequently accessed files, or anticipate UUIDs next to be accessed for increased performance. ------- (1 Week)
+    - Extend our basic server implementation, to support multiple instances and ensure ATOMICity of DB and sensible file distribution. ------- (2 Weeks)
+    - Upgrade all HTTP interactions to HTTPS ------- (2 Days)
+    - Add support for Lecia file conversion (heavily licenced) ------- (2 Weeks)

+Additionally as part of following the scrum methodology of development, the group carried out a selection of meetings to:
+1) Evaluate the current sprint (Work complete, standard, sprint time etc.
+2) Retrospectively plan anything with crept up throughout the past sprint, and evaluate how we dealt with it.
+3) Catch up with each others' progress and decide on work distribution
+The Following is a quick summary of these meetings:

+> Meeting 1:
+> > Date:
+> Time:
+> Attendance:
+> Content :

+> Meeting 2:
+> > Date:
+> Time:
+> Attendance:
+> Content :

+# Need to upload the pictures of our scrum board to the repository/report!
+# ALSO need to upload our burn-down charts to this report.